 Cost: 6 significant

 You know that you’re ‘unloaded’ when you’re out of bullets, but what happens to a non-telimancer who gets unloaded?
 Time to find out.
 Using this spell on a non-Telimancer allows you to physically extract six bullets from another human being.
 The target is immediately hit with the effects of several weeks of malnutrition, causing minor blast damage and an Unnatural 6 check.
-The resulting bullets can’t be used to cast telimancy spells – being made of raw human health conflicts too much with the base nature of a bullet.
-Aside from being used as normal bullets, they can be swallowed and processed like a very powerful multivitamin.
+The resulting bullets can’t be used to cast Telimancy spells – being made of raw human health conflicts too much with the base nature of a bullet – but they can be fired like normal bullets by any normal gun, regardless of caliber.
+They can also be swallowed and processed like a very powerful multivitamin.
 After someone swallows one, anybody attempting to heal them may flip-flop the next non-magickal roll to do so.
 These vitamin bullets still count towards your bullet total for the purposes of taboo.

 Major Spell Effects: Explode every bullet in a ten mile radius.
 Prevent someone from reaching their destination for six years.
 Extract all of the ‘ammo’ out of a company or institution or government and reload it into another.
 Determine the metaphysical trajectory needed to shoot a member of the Invisible Clergy.